Prologue: The Fall Of The Eagles

 "Everyone take your seats so we can begin?" he asked.

-Celina removed a blank notebook from her bag and watched attentively while Yuna simply took out her phone.
+Fabiana removed a blank notebook from her bag and watched attentively while Mili simply took out her phone.

-"Aren't you going to pay attention?" asked Celina.
+"Aren't you going to pay attention?" asked Fabiana.

 "Why bother when you're going to write everything he says anyway?" she replied with a snicker.